You can save up to 20% of energy by using the Eco mode, which limits the power to 1800 W, more than sufficient for deep ironing.

 What Features to Compare

-You won’t need to make whole clouds of steam that fill the room but larger garments need more output and if you have a big family, you should consider a more powerful iron.
+You won’t need to make whole clouds of steam but larger garments need more output and if you have a big family, you should consider a more powerful iron.
 Plus, don’t forget to check the number of holes through which the steam is emitted.
 The more the better as it allows steam to spread and reduces moisture.
+Some models are equipped with multiple-stage boilers that also allow choosing between different steam output levels.
+With this feature, you will be able to iron several types of fabric in one go (including heavy garments).

 Water Tank Capacity